 ii) A short and plain statement of the factual matters asserted upon which the violations are based.

 iii) A statement of the contemplated disciplinary action.

+iv) For matters involving allegations of Title IX Sexual Harassment, as defined by EP #15, a statement that the Respondent is presumed not responsible.

 b.
 Response to Statement of Charges